• Menu

 Quarantining New Plants Before Introduction

 When adding new plants to your indoor vertical garden, it’s essential to quarantine them for a short period before introducing them to the rest of your garden.
-This preventive measure allows you to monitor the new plants for any signs of pests or diseases, reducing the risk of introducing unwanted invaders into your established garden.
+This preventive measure allows you to monitor the new plants for signs of pests or diseases, reducing the risk of introducing unwanted invaders into your established garden.

 Natural Pest Control Methods for Vertical Gardens